tokenika/eosfactory/docs/sphinx/source/cases/04_account/case.md

 * verifies that a `Wallet` object exist in the namespace,
 * verifies that the proposed variable name is not already taken,
-* using that name, creates a global variable referencing an actual account on the testnet - this account has its own name generated randomly,
+* registers a new account on the testnet - this account has its own name generated randomly,
+* using the proposed name, creates a global variable referencing the actual account on the testnet,
-* opens the wallet, unlocks it, and stores the account's private keys into it,
+* opens the wallet, unlocks it and stores the account's private keys into it,
 * and finally, updates its internal statistics tracking all accounts created in a similar way.

-All the above actions are logged to the terminal, which can be visible provided the verbosity is set to its default value.
+All the above actions are logged to the terminal, which can be visible, provided the verbosity is set to its default value.

 #### Methods of the Account class